mvac7/fR3eL_VDP_PRINT_Lib/docs/HOWTO.md

 1. Fill in the color table so that the Tiles are displayed with white for the ink and blue for the background (0xF4).
 1. Copy the tileset with the default font located in the BIOS to the VRAM.
 1. Places the cursor at position 0,0 on the screen and prints the text containing the string text01.
-1. Places the cursor at position 2,4
+1. Places the cursor at position 2,4.
+Print a String+Number+String.
-1.

 <br/>